ManhTuongNguyen/eLearningApp/README.md

 [Link to repository backend](https://github.com/ManhTuongNguyen/eLearningApp_Backend)

+Application learning english for Vietnamese
+## About my system
 * react native version: 0.70.4
 * npm version: 8.11.0
 * yarn version: 1.22.19

-Application learning english for Vietnamese
 ## Getting Started
 To get a local copy up and running follow these simple example steps.
 ### How to run on android